brickcap/openresty_examples/book.md

 ngx.req.set_uri("/foo",true)

 ```
-The context of execution  becomes important in this case since it mimicks the behaviour of nginx rewrite directive.
+The context of execution  becomes important in this case since it mimics the behaviour of nginx rewrite directive.
 Thus the only allowed context where the optional bool parameter can be used as true is the rewrite_by_lua/rewrite_by_lua_file

 **The url arguments**